robertshaw87/code-drills/11 - Constructor Functions and Algorithms/03 - Water Jugs/README.md

 #

 ### This is a word problem, so there will be no coding.
-Just write your answer in `challenge-prompt.md`.
+Just write your answer in a `challenge-prompt.md` file.

 * You have three jars:
     1. An 8 cup capacity jar full of water